-Under Probate Code §850(a)(3), any interested parson, typically a trustee, can file a petition if the trustee is in possession of real or personal property that is claimed to another.
+Under Probate Code §850(a)(3), any interested person, typically a trustee, can file a petition if the trustee is in possession of real or personal property that is claimed to another.
 There are specific requirements for that individual, however.
-The trustee can file if he or she is in possession of real or personal property and another individual has claim on that property.
+The trustee can file if they are in possession of real or personal property and another individual has a claim on that property.
 The trustee will also be required to have a claim to real or personal property, title to or possession of what is held by another.
 The last requirement is that the property of the trust will have to be claimed to be in subjection to a creditor of the settlor of that particular trust.

 What will a Probate Code §850 petition include?

-A Probate Code §850 petition call also include claims, causes of action, or civil action matters.
+A Probate Code §850 petition call also includes claims, causes of action, or civil action matters.
 Those civil action matters are raised to the extent that the matters are related to what is included in the §850 petition.
 It is important to know that personal property can also be subject to a Heggstad petition, just like real property.
 For those in need of legal representation for a petition, they can speak with a Los Angeles probate attorney from our firm.
-Contact our firm today!

 Contact our firm and speak with a Los Angeles probate lawyer today!

 Clients Share Their Experience

 "If you have a case that requires an attorney to advocate for you in a trust and estates matter, please contact David."M. W.

 "He goes above and beyond the call of duty and is very easily accessible."Cary S.

 "Attorney Shapiro got the job done - effectively and very quickly.
 Highly recommend!!!"Cecily T.